bioinfo-pf-curie/mpiSORT/docs/README.md

 ### Options

 * `-q INTEGER` filters the reads according to their quality.
 Reads quality under the threshold are ignored in the sorting results.
-Default is 0 (all reads are kept).
+Default is 0 (all reads are kept) (optionnal)
-* `-p` if the read are paired-end (by defaut reads are single-end)
+* `-p` if the read are paired-end (by defaut reads are single-end) (optionnal)
-* `-n` sorts the read by their name (but it is not commonly used).
+* `-n` sorts the read by their name (but it is not commonly used) (optionnal)
-* `-u` it the input SAM are results of mpiBWAByChr or if there is only one chromosome in the SAM file.
+* `-u` it the input SAM are results of mpiBWAByChr or if there is only one chromosome in the SAM file (optionnal)

 ### Output

 The output consists of gz files:
 * one per chromosome (e.g. chr11.gz)
 * one for discordant reads (discordant.gz): discordants reads are reads where one pair aligns on a chromosome and the other pair aligns on another chromosome
 * one for unmapped reads (unmapped.gz): unmapped reads are reads without coordinates on any chromosome
 * when `-u` is set the unmapped and discordant file are prefixed with the chromosome's name

+Nota Bene:

+Discordant.sam produce by mpiSORT is different than discordant.sam produce by mpiBWAByChr.

+1) If you use mpiSort with `-u` after mpiBWAByChr on a chromosome file the discordant.sam contains the supplementary alignments produce by BWA ie the discordant fragments with flag above 2048.
+Supplementary alignment mapping on the same chromosome are not filtered.
+Also in that case unmapped.sam is not present because unmapped reads have been filtered by mpiBWAByChr.

+2) If you use mpiSort after mpiBWA the discordant.sam contains all primary and secondary discordant alignments.
+And the unmapped is generally not empty.

 To index the SAM: